smudge/decks/railsconf-2022/slides.md

 Hello.
 Welcome to my talk.
 I'm glad to be here.

-This is not my first conference talk, but it's technically my first live conference talk.
-I'd be lying if I said I wasn't nervous, but I'm also really excited to share this with a live audience.
+This is technically my first live conference talk.

+So, I'd be lying if I said I wasn't... a little nervous, but I'm also really excited to be here in person, finally, with all of you.
 -->

 ---